Document

 - Whether the offender has a large portfolio of properties potentially putting many tenants at risk if they continue to operate with poor practices.

-- Information from partner agencies e.g. Police and West Sussex Fire and Rescue Service.
+- Information from partner agencies e.g. Sussex Police and West Sussex Fire and Rescue Service.

 - Which option will be the best deterrent to prevent further offences,

-Examples of situations in which a decision to prosecute may be the most appropriate option include; for what are judged to be particularly serious offences and where the offender has committed similar offences in the past.
+Examples of situations in which a decision to prosecute may be the most appropriate option include; Where an offence is particularly serious, and/ or where the offender has committed similar offences in the past.
 However, that does not mean civil penalties should not be used where serious offences have been committed and each case will be considered on an individual basis.

 - The reason for non-compliance to the original Notice,